System Upgrade

 We’re always looking for ways to serve you better – today and for years to come.

-As part of our Noble Forward initiative, we’ll be upgrading the technology that powers your accounts in early August to make your banking experience even more secure and efficient.
+As part of our Noble Forward initiative, we have upgraded the technology that powers your accounts to make your banking experience even more secure and efficient.

-When services return to normal after the system upgrade, you will see some changes including your member ownership, account numbers, and viewing joint accounts.
+You may see some changes, including your member ownership, account numbers, and viewing joint accounts.
+The video below provides an overview.

 Account numbers

-If you have multiple memberships, your account will be consolidated into the lowest membership number, as seen in the example below.
-For any accounts that were not originally under that lowest membership number, you’ll need to re-establish bill payments and transfer settings.
-We recommend logging into online banking after the upgrade to verify your account numbers and ensure your bill payments and recurring transfers are set up correctly to avoid disruption.
+If you previously had multiple memberships, your account has been consolidated into the lowest membership number, as seen in the example below.
+For any accounts that were not originally under that lowest membership number, you must re-establish bill payments and transfer settings.
+We recommend logging into online banking with your new membership number to verify your account numbers and ensure your bill payments and recurring transfers are set up correctly to avoid disruption.

 Viewing Joint Accounts

-Accounts will be structured differently in online banking to give you a more complete view of your financial picture.
-You will see all accounts associate with your Social Security/Tax ID number.
-This means you’ll see all accounts for which you are the primary accountholder, joint accountholder, trustee, Power of Attorney, and more.
+Accounts are structured differently in online banking to give you a more complete view of your financial picture.
+You can see all accounts associated with your Social Security/Tax ID number.
+This means you can see all accounts for which you are the primary accountholder, joint accountholder, trustee, Power of Attorney, and more.

 PLEASE NOTE:

-- If you are not a joint accountholder on an account that you see today, you will not be able to view or access the account after the system upgrade.
+- If were not a joint accountholder on an account that you could see previously, you will not be able to view or access the account after the system upgrade.

-- Joint members will receive a new member number that they can use to register for online/mobile banking.
-You will receive your new member number via mail or email.
+- Joint members have received new member numbers that they can use to register for online/mobile banking.
+You received your new member number via mail or email.

 Statements